jcdehart/NEXRAD_qpe_process/doc/run_radxrate.md

 #### KDP-specific parameter file
 ```
 Precip-induced attenuation correction for DBZ and ZDR
-- KDP_specify_coefficients_for_attenuation_correction: the user can either set the coefficients themselves or use the default coefficients based on the radar wavelength
+- KDP_specify_coefficients_for_attenuation_correction: the user can either set the coefficients
+    or use the default coefficients based on the radar wavelength
 ```
 #### PID-specific parameter file
 ```
 Computing PID
 - PID_snr_threshold: mininmum SNR required for the PID to be calculated
 - PID_min_valid_interest: mininimum interest value required in order for a PID category to be accepted
-- PID_apply_median_filter_to_VARIABLE: determines whether RadxPid applies a filter to polarimetric radar data before running the PID
+- PID_apply_median_filter_to_VARIABLE: sets whether RadxRate applies a filter to specific polarimetric variables
+    before running the PID
 - PID_ngates_for_sdev: sets the number of gates used to calculate the standard deviations of ZDR and PHIDP

 Sounding input for PID temperatures
 - sounding_search_time_margin_secs: the maximum allowable time difference between the radar files and sounding data
-- sounding_location_name: directs RadxPid to the appropriate sounding
+- sounding_location_name: directs RadxRate to the appropriate sounding
 - sounding_required_pressure_range_hpa: sets the minimum pressure range required for a valid sounding
 - sounding_required_height_range_m: sets the minimum altitude range required for a valid sounding
 ```